-For a two week trip to Malaysia for example I would expect to pay around £3,000 for my family of three, for flights and accommodation which is less than a 3 star in Spain during the summer holidays!
+For a two week trip to Malaysia for example I would expect to pay around £3,000.
+This is for my family of three, for flights and accommodation.
+Which is less than a 3 star in Spain during the summer holidays!

 Sign up for hotel booking websites and if they have an awards program, join it.
 Hotels.com or Expedia regularly send out 10% off discount vouchers so find the cheapest site on Tripadvisor or trivago and then find a discount you can use.

 When choosing your hotel a mini bar in the room is pretty essential.
 And not only for a chilled glass of wine!
 If you have little ones with you, milk can be kept cold, snacks can be stored and drinks chilled for when you can’t face heading out.